lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 #### Tiles

 The SCHC Packet is fragmented into pieces, hereafter called tiles.
-The tiles MUST be contiguous.
+The tiles MUST be non-empty and pairwise disjoint.
+Their union MUST be equal to the SCHC Packet.

 See {{Fig-TilesExample}} for an example.